-As noted above, an ongoing project of my concerns responsibility over time.
 Philosophers have typically focused on ascertaining the conditions on becoming morally responsible – that is, the conditions that must be satisfied when an action is performed so that an individual is morally responsible for that action.
 Among these conditions are thought to be control and epistemic conditions, and there has been much disagreement exactly how to understand the content of these conditions.
 Philosophers have paid much less attention to the conditions on remaining morally responsible – that is, the conditions (beyond the conditions on becoming morally responsible) that must be satisfied by an individual at t2 to continue to be morally responsible for an action performed at t1.
-The unreflective view is that metaphysical identity is the condition on remaining responsible – that is to say, an individual interminably continues to be morally responsible for an action once she is becomes morally responsible as long as she exists.
-I (and others) have argued against this view.
-I am currently working on papers that overlap with projects #1 and #2 - one on admiration over time and one on war criminals, apology and responsibility over time.
-I am also working on a paper that discusses scepticism about responsibility over time, and one that connects discussions of responsibility over time with discussions about “face” theories of moral responsibility (i.e. those that distinguish between attributability and accountability).
+The unreflective view is that metaphysical identity is the condition on remaining responsible – that is to say, an individual interminably continues to be morally responsible for an action once she becomes morally responsible for it (for as long as she exists).
+In this longstanding project, I argue against the unreflective view and explore the implications that this has for theories of moral responsibility.

 This project is a developing research project of mine that arose as part of my research position with the Stockholm Centre for the Ethics of War and Peace.
 I investigate the nature and ethics of apology.
 Most accounts of apology take a nature-first approach – that is, they start by working out the nature of apology and then figuring out the ethics from that nature.
 I instead propose, as Scanlon does with respect to blame, that we should take an ethics-first approach.
 Among other things, I investigate the nature of personal and political apologies for war time wrongdoings.